 Here, the oil is further stabilised and purified, while the gas drawn for the removal of sulphuric acid is used partly as fuel to supply the energy necessary for the production plants and partly marketed.

 The field will feature a total of 40 wells.
-As of 2013, 20 production wells were operational.
+A total of 20 production wells were operational by 2013.

 Sunkar floating production vessel

 The drilling programme at the Astrakhan yard in the Russian Federation is being carried out by the Sunkar floating production vessel.

 This converted swamp barge was re-designed and modified specifically for Caspian service, in a $100m engineering exercise, which included the installation of two four metre high steel deflector tanks to protect the rig from the ice.
 The barge measures 85x53m and is 5.5m high and is the largest of its type.
 It weighs 6,000t and can hold up to 100 people.

 In order to minimise supply operations the platform design required storage-tank volumes that were as large as possible.
 The tanks include 19 ballast tanks (18,869m³), five drill water tanks (1,854m³), five fuel oil tanks (1,364m³), one pollution tank (516m³), four potable water tanks (513m³), one base oil tank for mud (385m³) and one brine tank (224m³).